airyhq/airy/docs/docs/integrations/cognigy-ai.md

 ## Step 1: Create a Cognigy.AI Live Agent

 The first step is to create an account on the [Cognigy.AI platform](https://www.cognigy.com/products/cognigy-ai).

-Then, create a Live Agent on the Cognigy.AI platform: follow this [guide](https://docs.cognigy.com/ai/resources/agents/agents/) from the Cognigy.AI documentation.
+Next, create a Live Agent: this [guide](https://docs.cognigy.com/ai/resources/agents/agents/) from the Cognigy.AI documentation details the necessary steps.

 ## Step 2: Create a Cognigy.AI Flow

-The second step is to create a Flow on the Cognigy.AI platform: follow the steps outlined in this [guide](https://support.cognigy.com/hc/en-us/articles/360014524180-Design-a-Flow-and-add-a-Message#-3-tell-the-va-what-to-say-0-2) from the Cognigy.AI documentation.
+The second step is to create a Flow on the Cognigy.AI platform: follow this [guide](https://support.cognigy.com/hc/en-us/articles/360014524180-Design-a-Flow-and-add-a-Message#-3-tell-the-va-what-to-say-0-2) from the Cognigy.AI documentation.

 Here is a screenshot of a simple Cognigy.AI Flow: